SantoriniDave.com

 Navagio Bay Shipwreck Beach in Zante, Greek Islands.

 Accessible by boat on a day trip.
 Take one of the smaller operators out to the beach and you’ll be able to explore some caves.
-The beach is always busy but the magical setting makes it all worthwhile.
+The beach is often closed to foot traffic due to safety concerns regarding the cliffs.
+Most boat tours now take you close for photos but do not allow you to land on the sand.
+Check local conditions before booking your boat trip.
 Recommended Beach Hotels: Porto Zante Villas And Spa (luxury, Tragaki) • Astir Palace Hotel (midrange, Laganas)

 17. Vai Beach, Crete